MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationviewdisplaymode.md

 # Microsoft.UI.Xaml.Controls.NavigationViewDisplayMode

 ## -description

-Defines constants that specify how the pane is shown in a NavigationView.
+Defines constants that specify how the pane is shown in a [NavigationView](navigationview.md).

 ## -enum-fields

 ### -field Minimal:0

 Only the menu button remains fixed.
 The pane shows and hides as needed.

 ### -field Expanded:2

 The pane stays open alongside the content.

 ### -field Compact:1

 The pane always shows as a narrow sliver which can be opened to full width.

 ## -remarks

 ## -see-also

 ## -examples

+See the **XAML Controls Gallery** sample app for examples of WinUI features and controls.

+If you have the **XAML Controls Gallery** app installed, see the [NavigationView](xamlcontrolsgallery:/item/NavigationView) in action.

+If you don't have the XAML Controls Gallery app installed, get the WinUI 2.x version from the [Microsoft Store](https://www.microsoft.com/p/xaml-controls-gallery/9msvh128x2zt).

+You can also view, clone, and build the XAML Controls Gallery source code from [GitHub](https://github.com/Microsoft/Xaml-Controls-Gallery) (switch to the [WinUI 3 Preview branch](https://github.com/microsoft/Xaml-Controls-Gallery/tree/winui3preview) for WinUI 3 Preview controls and features).